kinsley7/lab5/README.md

    - <img width="521" alt="image" src="https://github.com/kinsley7/lab5/assets/113950546/79a4db1e-c0f2-414d-981e-063e6fb7efc6">

 I ran into an issue where the console was exiting after an await in a method.
-Turns out I just had to add a .Wait() where the method was called in the main method.
+Turns out I just had to add an await where the method was called in the main method.